 The playstyle for AP Miss Fortune is similar to the playstyle of AP Support Miss Fortune, the only difference is that you'll do more damage.
 Miss Fortune works in place of the ADC, as a Mid Lane, or as a Top Lane player.

 You must tweak your play style and build to who you are playing.
 If you take her mid against someone like Fizz or Zed, don't get too aggressive once they hit level 6 and get their ult or they will just wipe the floor with you.

-Your lane opponents will determine whether or not you need more survivability in items like Zhonya's Hourglass, Liandry's Torment, or Rylai's Crystal Scepter.
+Your lane opponents will determine whether or not you need more survivability in items like Zhonya's Hourglass, Liandry's Anguish, or Rylai's Crystal Scepter.

 Some people may question my choice of starting with both a Tear of the Goddess and a Chalice of Harmony.
 I've found that I have a lot of mana issues early on with just one or the other, especially if I have to stay far away from my lane opponent to farm.

 I used to start with Doran's Ring and then get Chalice of Harmony as soon as possible and get Rylai's Crystal Scepter instead of Seraph's Embrace in my primary build.
 You can still build that if you wish but I've found more success and an easier time farming with the way I do it now.

 If you're looking to get above 800 AP late game then you can swap in a Deathfire Grasp in place of Athene's Unholy Grail.
 I've also been known to get rid of my Ionian Boots of Lucidity and purchase a Rylai's Crystal Scepter but you have to be careful because Miss Fortune relies on heavily on her mobility.